-If your family members have access to affordable coverage but remain uninsured starting in 2014, you may have to make payment when filing your taxes.
+If your family members have access to affordable coverage but remain uninsured, you may have to make payment when filing your taxes.
 This payment will either be a flat fee or a percentage of your taxable household income, depending on which amount is higher.
 You do not have to pay a fee if your family members have coverage that meets a minimum standard (called “minimum essential coverage”).

 Exemptions from the payment will be granted under certain circumstances.
 For more information on these exemptions, visit www.healthcare.gov.